kjhsdgf/Collin-Neural-Network/Documents/Network Class/Documentation.md

 ## Constructor Summary
 Constructor | Description
 ------------- | -------------
-`Network (istream& = cin)` | Constructs an untrained Network object that represents the data read from the "in" istream `Network (const string& , const string&)` | Reconstructs a [trained] network and classifies it `~Network ()` | Deallocates the Network object's dynamic memory and closes all files
+`Network (istream& = cin)` | Constructs an untrained Network object that represents the data read from an input stream `Network (const string& , const string&)` | Reconstructs a [trained] network and classifies it `~Network ()` | Deallocates the Network object's dynamic memory and closes all files